Amy Scholten, MPH

 In the 1950s, researchers found that the adult life expectancy for people living in the Mediterranean regions (Crete, part of Greece, Southern Italy, and other countries bordering the Mediterranean Sea) were among the highest in the world.
 They also found that rates of

-coronary artery disease (CAD), certain cancers, and some other diet-related chronic diseases in this region were among the lowest in the world.
+(CAD), certain cancers, and some other diet-related chronic diseases in this region were among the lowest in the world.

 The health of the Mediterranean people did not appear to be due to existing medical services, which were limited at that time.
 However, the researchers found that the Mediterranean people had something in common that might be contributing to their good health—their dietary patterns.
 These dietary patterns share characteristics that have been associated with low rates of chronic diseases and long life expectancies in many studies conducted throughout the world.

 There is no one typical Mediterranean diet.
 Many countries border the Mediterranean Sea and variations in the Mediterranean diet exist between these countries.
 However, according to the American Heart Association, traditional Mediterranean diets have the following characteristics in common:

 Unlike the typical American diet, the traditional Mediterranean diet is high in fiber and low in saturated fat.
 However, the Mediterranean diet is not necessarily low in total fat.
 But, the types of fats emphasized in the Mediterranean diet are "healthy" monounsaturated fats, like those found in olive oil, which do not raise cholesterol levels.

 The traditional Mediterranean diet has been illustrated in a Mediterranean diet pyramid developed by researchers at Harvard University and Oldways, a nonprofit education organization that promotes alternatives to unhealthy eating styles of industrialized countries.
 The pyramid is arranged in the following way: